kmaltsev2006/CypTestLib/README.md

 ## Description
-**cyp_test_lib** is library providing utilities for remote SSH management, systemd service control, log processing, and test automation.
+**CypTestLib** is library providing utilities for remote SSH management, systemd service control, log processing, and test automation.
 Below is a description of each module, organized by their relevance and usage.